British queen charms Europe's 'summit queen' on eve of EU negotiation

 London spurned invitations to become a founder member of the “Common Market” in 1957, then had two applications vetoed by France before it finally joined in 1973, demanding a first renegotiation just a year later under Harold Wilson.

 In 1975, British voters decided 67-33 percent to stay in the European Economic Community.
-Opinion polls show British voters are more evenly divided now, with a little over half in favor of membership.
+Opinion polls show British voters are more evenly divided now, with a little over half in favour of membership.

-Germany and France, the most powerful EU members, are skeptical of immediate treaty change and worry that Cameron’s demands could prompt other EU members to start asking for concessions, leading to an unraveling of the bloc.
+Germany and France, the most powerful EU members, are sceptical of immediate treaty change and worry that Cameron’s demands could prompt other EU members to start asking for concessions, leading to an unravelling of the bloc.

 The most difficult British demand may be a limit on in-work benefits for EU migrants, something that has aroused anger in Poland and other eastern states, which do not want their nationals treated as second-class citizens.